keboola/component-youtube-analytics/README.md

       get access to all their video and channel data, without having to provide authentication credentials for each individual channel.
 The CMS account that the user authenticates with must be linked to the specified YouTube content owner.
 3. Select the desired reports in the configuration.
-For full list of supported reports see the [Supported reports](#supported-reports) section.
+For a full list of supported reports, see the [Supported reports](#supported-reports) section.

 ## Supported reports